 - Folder: Enter the path of the folder to which the files are to be saved.
-You can use any combination of text, variables and data selections; see "Variable task properties" on page 277. - File name: Enter the name of the output file generated by this task.
+You can use any combination of text, variables and data selections; see "Variable task properties" on page 278. - File name: Enter the name of the output file generated by this task.
 To prevent new files from overwriting existing ones, consider using variable names.
-You can use any combination of text, variables and data selections; see "Variable task properties" on page 277.
+You can use any combination of text, variables and data selections; see "Variable task properties" on page 278.

 - Application ID: Enter the application ID provided by Azure for this specific application.
-This value is static and cannot contain variables. - Application Password: Enter the client secret (key) for the Azure app.
-This value is static and cannot contain variables. - Tenant ID: Enter the Tenant ID as specified in Azure.
-This value is static and cannot contain variables. - User ID: This is the OneDrive user's ID.
+This value is static and cannot contain variables, unless the Allow dynamic fields option is selected. - Application Password: Enter the client secret (key) for the Azure app.
+This value is static and cannot contain variables, unless the Allow dynamic fields option is selected. - Tenant ID: Enter the Tenant ID as specified in Azure.
+This value is static and cannot contain variables, unless the Allow dynamic fields option is selected. - User ID: This is the OneDrive user's ID.
 This value is dynamic.
-You can use any combination of text, variables and data selections; see "Variable task properties" on page 277. - Use delegated permissions: Select this option to use delegated permissions instead of application permissions.
-Delegated permissions allow the application to log in as a standard registered user, and IT can grant that user account access to specific inboxes and specific OneDrive folders.

-Application permissions can be restricted to a strict minimum to ensure the plugin can perform its tasks, but no more.
-However, application permissions apply to all accounts in the organization: if the application has been granted permission to read emails, then that permission applies to all email accounts in the organization, and if it has access to OneDrive, it has access to all folders.
+You can use any combination of text, variables and data selections; see "Variable task properties" on page 278. - Use delegated permissions: Select this option to use delegated permissions instead of application permissions.
+Delegated permissions allow the application to log in as a standard registered user, and IT can grant that user account access to specific inboxes and specific OneDrive folders. - Application permissions can be restricted to a strict minimum to ensure the plugin can perform its tasks, but no more.
+However, application permissions apply to all accounts in the organization: if the application has been granted permission to read emails, then that permission applies to all email accounts in the organization, and if it has access to OneDrive, it has access to all folders. - User Password: Option only becomes available if Use delegated permissions selected.
+Enter the password associated with the User. - Allow dynamic fields: Select to allow Dynamic Fields.